gaball1/Duckie/README.md

-# Duckie : English Learning App
+# Duckie : Languages Learning App

-Englearn is a cross-platform English learning application featuring a Flutter frontend and a .NET backend.
+Duckie is a cross-platform Languages learning application featuring a Flutter frontend and a .NET backend.
 The app is designed to help students improve their English skills through lessons, quizzes, conversations, and personalized progress tracking.

 ---